 Based on this quote, here are 3 key ways I am investing right now

-All through the greatest bull run of the US market for the last 10 years, the company was stockpiling cash and waiting for the US stock market to crash.
+All through the greatest bull run of the US market for the last 10 years, the company was stockpiling cash and waiting for the stock market to crash.

-This is what intelligent investors do.
-They buy the market dip
+This is what intelligent investors do

 2. Investing in companies taking advantage of the disrupted global supply chains

 China is a major world player in global supply chains.
-Almost everything is made in China these days.
-So when China had to go on an economic lock-down due to the spread of the virus recently, the global supply chains took a major hit.
+Almost everything is made in China these days. so when China had to go on an economic lock-down due to the spread of the virus recently, the global supply chains took a major hit.